-When considering an application for a resource consent, notice of requirement, or a plan change, variation or replacement to a district plan for subdivision, use or development, particular regard shall be given to whether the proposed subdivision, use or development is located and sequenced to:
+When considering an application for a resource consent, notice of requirement, or a plan change, variation or review of a district plan for subdivision, use or development, particular regard shall be given to whether the proposed subdivision, use or development is located and sequenced to:

-- (a) make efficient use of existing infrastructure capacity; and/or - (b) coordinate with the development and operation of new infrastructure.
+- (a) make efficient and safe use of existing infrastructure capacity; and/or - (b) coordinate with the development and operation of new infrastructure.

-Subdivision, use and development, (including infrastructure) decisions have a direct baring upon or relationship to the sequencing and development of new infrastructure, including new infrastructure for the region's strategic transport network.
+Subdivision, use and development, (including infrastructure) decisions have a direct bearing upon or relationship to the sequencing and development of new infrastructure, including new infrastructure for the electricity transmission network and the region's strategic transport network.
 The region's strategic transport network is described in the Wellington Regional Land Transport Strategy 2007-2016.